 3. Incline Slightly

 Incline the treadmill between one percent and two percent.
-Since there is no wind resistance indoors, a slight incline mimics running outdoor.
+Since there is no wind resistance indoors, a slight incline mimics running outdoors.
 However, if you are still a treadmill beginner, it is okay to set the treadmill at zero inclines until you are fit to take it up a notch.

 As soon as it becomes easy, create more challenges.
 A zero incline simulates a slight downhill run.
 Make sure that your run actually challenges you.
 While it is not recommended that every one of your runs has to be at a hard pace, you should always push yourself.